How to Find Stores That Double Coupons

 It may not be a store's policy to double coupons, but often times by asking at the customer service desk, you will find out that they periodically offer double coupon days.
 Signing up on multiple grocery stores' mailing lists can help you stay informed about any special sales or double coupon day events in your area.

 Compare Coupon Limits

-You may be living in an area where more than one store advertises that they double coupons.
+You may be living in an area where more than one store advertises that it doubles coupons.
 But one store may double coupons up to $1, another store may have a limit as to how many or how much you can redeem and another store might double coupons without any limitations.
-To get the best deal you want to shop at the stores which offer the fewest limitations.
+To get the best deal, you want to shop at the stores which offer the fewest limitations.